awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/cvpr-2021-scenetext-eng.md

     : employs a Spatial Transformer Network to rectify text images and utilizes attention mechanism to focus on specific character at each time step

-  - _Cheng, Zhanzhan, et al. "Focusing attention: Towards accurate text recognition in natural images." *Proceedings of the IEEE international conference on computer vision*.
-2017._

-    : proposes a focusing network to rectify attention regions to attention drift problem

      → Not suitable for tackling curved texts!

-  - _Li, Hui, et al. "Show, attend and read: A simple and strong baseline for irregular text recognition." *Proceedings of the AAAI Conference on Artificial Intelligence*.
-Vol. 33.
-No. 01.
-2019._

-    : employs 2D attention map, achieves better performance on many STR benchmarks

-  - _Liao, Minghui, et al. "Scene text recognition from two-dimensional perspective." *Proceedings of the AAAI Conference on Artificial Intelligence*.
-Vol. 33.
-No. 01.
-2019._

-    : proposes a framework to solve STR in two-dimensional perspective

-     → Low-Resolution (LR) images are still difficult to be applied to these methods!

 - __Works on Text Image Super-Resolution__

-  - _Dong, Chao, et al. "Boosting optical character recognition: A super-resolution approach." *arXiv preprint arXiv:1506.02211* (2015)._

-    : utilizes SRCNN to super-resolution

-  - _Tran, Hanh TM, and Tien Ho-Phuoc.
-"Deep laplacian pyramid network for text images super-resolution." *2019 IEEE-RIVF International Conference on Computing and Communication Technologies (RIVF)*.
-IEEE, 2019._

-    : uses Laplacian-pyramid backbone to upsample low-resolution images

-     → Not suitable for handling scene text images!

   - _Mou, Yongqiang, et al. "Plugnet: Degradation aware scene text recognition supervised by a pluggable super-resolution unit." *Computer Vision–ECCV 2020: 16th European Conference, Glasgow, UK, August 23–28, 2020, Proceedings, Part XV 16*.
 Springer International Publishing, 2020._